chrisjalinsky/ansible-mirageos-xen-unikernel/README.md

 Future Development
 ==================

-Feedback is welcome and encourage.
+Feedback is welcome.
 This is a personal study and feel free to do whatever you want with the code.